-5. Rating Factor 5: Achieving Results and Program Evaluation (12 Points)
+5. Rating Factor 5: Achieving Results and Program Evaluation (12 Points).
 This factor reflects HUD's goal to embrace high standards of management and accountability.
 It measures the applicant's commitment to assess their performance to achieve the program's proposed objectives and goals.
 Applicants are required to develop an effective, quantifiable, outcome oriented evaluation plan for measuring performance and determining that objectives and goals have been achieved by using the Logic Model.
-The Logic Model is a summary of the narrative statements presented in Factors 1-4.
-Therefore, the information submitted on the Logic Model should be consistent with the information contained in the narrative statements.
+The Logic Model is a summary of the narrative statements presented in Factors 1-4 Therefore, it should be consistent with the information contained in the narrative statements.

-"Outcomes" are benefits accruing to institutions of higher education and/or communities during or after participation in the AN/NHIAC program.
+'Outcomes'' are benefits accruing to the community during or after participation in the HBCU program.
 Applicants must clearly identify the outcomes to be measured and achieved.
-Examples of outcomes include increased community development in the target community by a certain percentage, increased employment opportunities in the target community by a certain percentage, increased incomes/wages or other assets for persons trained, and or enhanced family stability through the creation of affordable housing opportunities.
+Examples of outcomes include increased employment opportunities in the target community by a certain percentage, increased incomes/wages or other assets for persons trained, or enhanced family stability through the creation of affordable housing opportunities (e.g., increased assets to families and communities through the development of affordable housing).

 In addition, applicants must establish interim benchmarks and outputs that lead to the ultimate achievement of outcomes.
 "Outputs" are the direct products of the program's activities.
 Examples of outputs are the number of new affordable housing units, the number of homes that have been renovated, and the number of facilities that have been constructed or rehabilitated.
 Outputs should produce outcomes for the program.
-At a minimum, an applicant must address the following activities in the evaluation plan:
+At a minimum, an applicant must address the following activities in the evaluation a.

-a.
 Measurable outputs to be accomplished (e.g., the number of persons to be trained and employed; houses to be built pursuant to 24 CFR 570.207 or rehabilitated; minorityowned businesses to be started);